Teaching Fellows on probation

 Use the guide below to understand more about the probation arrangements for teaching fellows.

-The key features of the probation process for teaching fellows is outlined in the Career Progression framework document.
+The key features of the probation process for teaching fellows is outlined in appendix 1 of the Career Progression framework document.

 During your 1 year probationary period, progress on teaching and administration/management duties is reviewed by the Teaching Fellow Sub Group.
 This review is based on a joint report from you the probationary teaching fellow, and your Head of Department/Division or nominee.

-This procedure is managed by the HR Manager (Academic Career Progression).
+This procedure is managed by the Learning & Organisational Development Advisor (Academic Career Progression).